Originally published 4/18/12 updated 1/03/2021

 - 1 1/2 cups shredded Swiss or Gruyere cheese divided

-- In a small mixing bowl, whisk together 1 1/4 cups of heavy cream, 5 eggs, 1 tablespoon chopped parsley, 1 teaspoon onion powder, 1/2 teaspoon of garlic powder and salt, 1/4 teaspoon of dry mustard and a pinch of nutmeg.
-Add black pepper to your taste.
+- In a small mixing bowl, whisk together heavy cream, eggs, chopped parsley, onion powder, salt, pepper, garlic powder, dry mustard and nutmeg.

-- Arrange the diced ham over the bottom of the pie crust, and sprinkle the Parmesan cheese on top.
-Sprinkle 1 cup of Swiss cheese over the Parmesan.
+- To assemble: Arrange diced ham evenly over bottom of pie crust.
+Sprinkle Parmesan cheese over ham.
+Sprinkle 1 cup of shredded Swiss or Gruyere over Parmesan.

-- Spread the chopped spinach over the cheese.
-Pour the filling evenly over the spinach layer.
+- Arrange chopped spinach over shredded cheese.
+Pour the filling evenly over the spinach layer making sure it's evenly distributed.
+It's helpful to use a fork to gently move spinach in places to allow it to reach ham.
 Sprinkle the remaining shredded Swiss cheese on top.

 - Place into the preheated oven and bake for 30-40 minutes until spinach is tender and egg custard is cooked through.